Know the rules, and take the fear factor out of scrutineering!

 If your installation does not meet the 2022 requirements, I suggest you consider buying a complete kit.
 (See point 6 below) Many competitors have a 2.25litre bottle, these are still available but the manufacturers are no longer producing them.
-This size of bottle will not be acceptable from 2022.
+This size of bottle will not be acceptable for stage rallying from 2022 - though for Circuit racing, SPA do manufacture a 1.25litre and a 2.25litre system that is FIA approved and so is approved from 2022.

 6. So what happens in 2022?
 (And new build cars from 2019)

 All systems will need to comply with Appendix 3.
 The key parts of that are: 1 – All systems must be FIA approved and installed to specification.
 2 – It must have straps meeting the required standard, and “Anti-torpedo” tabs.
 3 – Plastic Pipes are generally prohibited.
-Generally, the minimum capacities of extinguishers from 2022 will be larger (E.g. AFFF plumbed-in all appear to be over 4 litres, and the smallest handheld AFFF will increase from 1.5 litres to 2.4 litres.)
+Generally, the minimum capacities of extinguishers from 2022 will be larger (E.g. AFFF plumbed-in all appear to be over 4 litres for stage rallying, and the smallest handheld AFFF will increase from 1.5 litres to 2.4 litres.)

 7. So what about Dry Powder?

 In the existing rules, Dry powder is prohibited (K3.1).
 If you follow the existing rules you cannot even have it in the car.

 However, if you follow the Appendix 3 rules completely, Dry Powder is allowed as your handheld.